-- 9.1 As mentioned at section 8 the resultant internal audit plans will be received on an annual basis for approval by both senior management and the Financial Scrutiny and Audit Committee. - 9.2 On conclusion of each assurance review a draft audit report will be provided to management that:

-- Provides an assurance opinion on the systems and controls in place as to whether these are operating adequately, effectively and efficiently.
+- 9.1 As mentioned at section 8 the internal audit plans will be received on an annual basis for approval by both Senior Management and the Financial Scrutiny and Audit Committee.
+These annual plans are then the work plan for the internal audit contractor for the forthcoming year and are resourced accordingly. - 9.2 On conclusion of each assurance review a draft audit report will be provided to management that: - Provides an assurance opinion on the systems and controls in place as to whether these are operating adequately, effectively and efficiently.
 These reports contribute to the annual report and opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control. - Provides a formal report of points arising from the review and management responses to the issues raised, this includes; acceptance (or not) of the recommendation, with responsibility and timescales for implementation. - Provides Operational Efficiency Matters (as appropriate) which sets out matters identified during the assignment where there may be opportunities for service enhancements to be made to increase both the operational efficiency and enhance the delivery of value for money services.